socomsystems/documentation/admin_manual/configuration_server/occ_command.rst

   files_external:verify      Verify mount configuration files_external:notify      Listen for active update notifications for a configured external mount

-These commands replicate the functionality in the Nextcloud Web GUI, plus two new
+These commands replicate the functionality in the cyfrSpaces Web GUI, plus two new
 features:  ``files_external:export`` and ``files_external:import``.

-Use ``files_external:export`` to export all admin mounts to stdout, and ``files_external:export [user_id]`` to export the mounts of the specified Nextcloud user.
+Use ``files_external:export`` to export all admin mounts to stdout, and ``files_external:export [user_id]`` to export the mounts of the specified cyfrSpaces user.

-Use ``files_external:import [filename]`` to import legacy JSON configurations, and to copy external mount configurations to another Nextcloud server.
+Use ``files_external:import [filename]`` to import legacy JSON configurations, and to copy external mount configurations to another cyfrSpaces server.

 .. _integrity_check_label: